 How Product Surveys Have Changed in 2025–2026

-For years, most product teams ran NPS programs, collected hundreds of open-text comments, and left them largely unread.
-Not because the comments weren't useful — because nobody had time to read 600 responses.
-The score was the metric.
-The comment was evidence nobody processed.
+For years, most product teams collected hundreds of open-text responses and left them largely unread.
+The NPS score was the metric.
+The comment was evidence nobody had time to process.

 The old model: export a user list, send an NPS email on the 15th of every month.
 Response rate: 10–12% on a good day.

-PMF became a continuous metric, not a one-off validation study.
+PMF tracking became continuous, not a one-off checkpoint.

 Which Product Survey Tool Is Right for Your Team?

-The right answer depends on where your team is in building a product feedback program, not on which tool has the longest feature list.
+The right answer depends on what your team is actually trying to build, not on which tool has the longest feature list.